ptcrealitylab/vuforia-spatial-toolbox-ios/README.md

 cd vuforia-spatial-edge-server
 ```

-4) Create an addons folder in the vuforia-spatial-edge-server and clone the vuforia-spatial-core
+4) Create an addons folder in the vuforia-spatial-edge-server and clone the
--addon into that folder.
+vuforia-spatial-core-addon into that folder.

 ```
 mkdir addons